 Prayer Circles and Universal Laws and Faith

 Christ taught the "Law of the Harvest," which is, "you reap what you sow" whether it be for good or ill.
-We create our own existences through those things we bring into our lives by our actions which first start out as thoughts.
+We create our own existence through those things we bring into our lives by our actions which first start out as thoughts.
 "As Man thinketh so is he."
 This tells us that thoughts are powerful forces in everyone's life and are connected to Universal Laws.

 "The Law of Vibration"